perfanalytics/pose2sim/README.md

    *For faster inference, you can run on the GPU.
 Install pyTorch with CUDA and cuDNN support, and ONNX Runtime with GPU support (not available on MacOS).*\
    Be aware that GPU support takes an additional 6 GB on disk.
 The full installation is then 10.75 GB instead of 4.75 GB.

+   Run `nvidia-smi` in a terminal.
+If this results in an error, your GPU is probably not compatible with CUDA.
+If not, note the "CUDA version": it is the latest version your driver is compatible with (more information [on this post](https://stackoverflow.com/questions/60987997/why-torch-cuda-is-available-returns-false-even-after-installing-pytorch-with)).

-   Go to the [ONNXruntime requirement page](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements), check the latest CUDA and cuDNN requirements.
-Then go to the [pyTorch website]( https://pytorch.org/get-started/locally) and install the latest version that satisfies these requirements (beware that torch 2.4 ships with cuDNN 9, while torch 2.3 installs cuDNN 8).
+   Then go to the [ONNXruntime requirement page](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements), note the latest compatible CUDA and cuDNN requirements.
+Finally, go to the [pyTorch website]( https://pytorch.org/get-started/locally) and install the latest version that satisfies these requirements (beware that torch 2.4 ships with cuDNN 9, while torch 2.3 installs cuDNN 8).
+You may need to opt for a previous version, downloadable [there](https://pytorch.org/get-started/previous-versions/).
 For example:
    ``` cmd
     pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
    ```